 In May 2009, Ziauddin makes the difficult decision to take his family out of Mingora.
 The area has become too dangerous for a family to live in.
 Malala is particularly heartbroken with the news of leaving—she loves her home.
 On May 5, the family leaves together: Malala, her siblings and parents, her grandmother, her cousin, his wife, and their child.
 Before leaving, the family says a prayer to Allah, asking for protection and guidance.
 Afterwards, they leave Mingora in cars provided by their neighbor Safina's parents and some of Ziauddin's friends.

 Malala’s connection to her community is never clearer than in this section, when she’s forced to say goodbye to it.
 She’s not even a teenager at the time, but she’s forced to endure far more danger and adversity than the typical adult.
 And yet she seems remarkably calm—partly because she turns to Islam for guidance and comfort.
 An especially powerful part of Malala’s book is the fact that she fights radical Islam not with Christianity or secularism, but with moderate, sincere Islam.

-Ziauddin drives his family through the streets out of Mingora.
+Malala and her family leave Mingora by car.
 The streets are crowded, and Taliban soldiers push between the cars, searching for women not wearing their burqas.
 After hours of driving, the family leaves the town and heads for Mardan, the nearest major city.
 In Mardan, there are camps set up for refugees.
 Amazingly, Malala notes, 75 percent of the people who came from Swat were sheltered by families in Mardan.
 Ziauddin plans to take his family to Shangla, the village where he grew up.
 This requires him to drive to Abottabad, then Besham, then Shangla.
 Malala spends nights sleeping in a car, sleeping outside, and sleeping in cheap hotels.
 A man tries to attack Malala’s mother, but she defends herself and scares the man off.
 Malala gains new respect for her mother after this incident.

 Even in moments like this, we recognize that Pakistan is still full of good, generous people.
 Here, for instance, the people of Mardan generously offer up their homes to the refugees who come into their town from Swat.
 In part, this is because of cultural norms (we’ve already seen how important hospitality is in Pashtun culture, for instance), but it’s because of the natural decency of many Pakistani people—they help other people out of the goodness of their hearts, not because they expect anything in return.